dc-square/dropwizard-papertrail/README.md

 Addon for Dropwizard adding support for logging to [Papertrail](https://papertrailapp.com).

 Important: This addon only supports sending data to papertrail over TLS.
-If you need insecure communication this plugin is not for yu.
+If you need insecure communication this plugin is not for you.

 Usage
 -----

-The Dropwizard GELF provides an `AppenderFactory` which is automatically registered in Dropwizard and will send log messages directly to Papertrail.
+The Dropwizard Papertrail addon provides an `AppenderFactory` which is automatically registered in Dropwizard and will send log messages directly to Papertrail.

 Configuration